European Bank for Reconstruction and Development: Political and human rights standards

-Covid-19 response
+COVID-19 response

-The EBRD provided €802 million of support under the Vital Infrastructure Support Programme launched in April 2020, an emergency support programme for infrastructure providers which is part of its overall Solidarity Package response to Covid-19 adopted on 13 March 2020.
+The EBRD provided €802 million of support under the Vital Infrastructure Support Programme launched in April 2020, an emergency support programme for infrastructure providers which is part of its overall Solidarity Package response to COVID-19 adopted on 13 March 2020.
 The package delivered emergency liquidity and the EBRD invested more than €10 billion, both in 2019 and 2020.

 Partnerships with NGOs

 The EBRD has signed partnership agreements with Oxfam and Save the Children.

 Criticism

 About the EBRD

 In the 90s, the start of the EBRD actions have been considered as slow as the amount of money loaned was rather modest compared to what was available.

 There have been criticism regarding potential conflict of interest as it appeared that instead of focusing on public interests, some bankers' operations were influenced by their clients' needs, contrary to the objective of the EBRD.

-According to an economist named Branko Milanović, the analysis of global distribution of incomes has shown that the positive globalisation impact has mainly favoured the super-rich part of the population, thus deepening the inequalities of wealth concentration within the population.
+According to Branko Milanović, the analysis of global distribution of incomes has shown that the positive globalisation impact has mainly favoured the super-rich part of the population, thus deepening the inequalities of wealth concentration within the population.
 Furthermore, this uneven concentration is notably visible in the countries benefiting from the EBRD activities.
 This has led to a reflection over the idea of winners and losers regarding globalisation.

-In contrast to the highlighted inclusion objective, concerns regarding inclusion, which notably involves gender equality, have been rather absent from the Bank's attributions until recently.
+In contrast to the highlighted inclusion objective, concerns regarding inclusion, which notably involves gender equality, have been rather absent from the bank's attributions until recently.
 For instance, a Strategic Gender Initiative was validated by the EBRD President in 2013 as well as various projects involving gender equality related objectives.

 NGOs have criticised the EBRD on the lack of progress the EBRD makes in its main mission, the “transition towards open and democratic market economies.”